adonisjs/legacy-docs/3.0/security.md

 #### CSP Nonce

 Inline Script is a javaScript code, which lives within the HTML page.
-Some 3rd party plugins can drop their JavaScript to your webpages, which may not be something you are looking for.
+Some 3rd party plugins can drop their JavaScript to your web pages, which may not be something you are looking for.

 Disabling `Inline Scripts` is not very helpful.
 So `nonce` is a way to identify inline scripts created by you vs dropped by unidentified resources.